Prebid.org does not support any version of Prebid.js prior to version 1.0.

 The open source code in Prebid.js can change frequently.
 To see what version of Prebid.js you are using, open your browser console and type

 You can reference this against the changes listed in the Prebid.js Release Notes.

 Make sure that you delay any calls to the ad server.
 This allows all of the key-values to be set before the auction in the ad server occurs.

-Within DFP, this is achieved by adding the following code to your page.
+Within Google Ad Manager, this is achieved by adding the following code to your page.
 It should be called before any of the ad server code to make sure it runs first.

 Make sure the ad units configured for Prebid.js match up with the ad units that have been set up in your ad server.

 You can review what ad units have been configured for Prebid by opening your browser console and typing